History

 Expanding the capacity...

-Expanding the capacity of the leach crushing and screening and conveying system in 1Q22 to operate at 40 ktpd and 45 ktpd by 3Q22 enabling improved recoveries and kinetics, with higher throughput to the agglomerators.
+In 1Q22 we expanded the capacity of the leach crushing, screening, and conveying system to operate at 36 ktpd, enabling improved recoveries and kinetics, with higher throughput to agglomeration.

-Developing the engineering for agitated tank leaching of 18Mt of tails over 10 years at an average CuSEQ grade of 0.13% that will start construction in late 2Q22 and be commissioned in 4Q22.
+Developing the engineering for agitated tank leaching of 18Mt tails over ten years at an average CuSEQ grade of 0.13%.

 Optimizing acid consumption...